1. The Exam Format

 Short FRQs (~25% each)

-Usually 3–4 parts focused on a single topic.
+Usually 3โ4 parts focused on a single topic.
 Could be elasticity, game theory, externalities, labor markets, or cost calculations.
 More targeted but still require graphing and explanation.

-FRQ Scoring Rules — Free Points if You Follow Them
+FRQ Scoring Rules โ Free Points if You Follow Them

-Rule Why It Matters
+| Rule | Why It Matters |

-Label EVERYTHING Every graph needs labeled axes (Price/Quantity or P/Q), labeled curves (D, S, MC, ATC, MR), and labeled points (equilibrium, price, quantity).
-An unlabeled graph = zero points for that part, even if the graph is perfect.
+| Label EVERYTHING | Every graph needs labeled axes (Price / Quantity, or P / Q), labeled curves (D, S, MC, ATC, MR, AVC), and labeled points (equilibrium price, profit-maximizing quantity).
+An unlabeled graph = zero credit for that part, even if the lines are drawn perfectly. |

-Answer what they ask If they say "identify," write a single word or point to your graph.
+| Answer what they ask | If they say "identify," write a single word or point to your graph.
 If they say "explain," write a sentence with economic reasoning.
-If they say "calculate," show your work.
-Don't write essays when they want one word.
+If they say "calculate," show your work and units.
+Don't write essays when they want one word. |

-Never contradict yourself If you give two answers and one is right and one is wrong, the AP reader scores it as wrong.
+| Never contradict yourself | If you give two answers and one is right and one is wrong, the AP reader scores it as wrong.
 Pick one answer and commit.
-Cross out any wrong attempts clearly.
+Cross out wrong attempts clearly. |

-Use the graph to answer Many FRQ answers should reference your graph directly: "As shown in the graph above, the profit-maximizing quantity is Q₁ where MR = MC."
-This connects your answer to your work.
+| Use the graph to answer | Many FRQ answers should reference your graph directly: "As shown in the graph above, the profit-maximizing quantity is Qโ where MR = MC."
+This connects your answer to your work and earns full credit. |

-Partial credit exists Even if you can't finish, answer every part you can.
+| Partial credit exists | Even if you can't finish, answer every part you can.
 Parts are scored independently.
-Getting 3/7 on the long FRQ is infinitely better than 0/7.
+Getting 4/7 on the Long FRQ is infinitely better than 0/7. |

 4. Score Estimator